philip-L/react-portfolio/README.md

 ### How To Contribute -

-Chetan would be very happy to review your PRs on his Github and all the awesome things that can br improved on this portfolio template.
+Chetan would be very happy to review your PRs on his Github and all the awesome things that can be improved on this portfolio template.

 ### Tech Stack Used -